leonard-thong/SciAnnotate/README.md

-# Brat Rapid Annotation Tool (brat) #
+# dlmat Rapid Annotation Tool (dlmat) #

 ## Quick start installation: standalone server ##

 First, please note the following:

-- The brat standalone server only is available in dlmat v1.0 and above.
+- The dlmat standalone server only is available in dlmat v1.0 and above.
 - The standalone server is experimental and should not be used for sensitive data or systems accessible from the internet.